-Subtotal: 68
+Subtotal: 66

-A. Content Major in English (Admission indefinitely suspended)
+TEACHING CONCENTRATION IN MIDDLE LEVEL ENGLish

 In addition to completing required courses in elementary education, students electing a content major in English must complete the following courses, with a minimum grade point average of 2.75 in the major.
 Students may not proceed to student teaching without the required GPA.

 Cognates